Kracken256/quix/orbit/README.md

-# Orbit - The JLang Standard Library
+# Orbit - The QUIX Standard Library

-Orbit is the standard library for JLang.
-It contains all the built-in functions and classes available to JLang programs by default.
+Orbit is the standard library for QUIX.
+It contains all the built-in functions and classes available to QUIX programs by default.
 It is a collection of packages that provide a wide range of functionality, including I/O, string manipulation, math, and more.

 **Note:** Each bullet point is a package that contains multiple modules.
 The Orbit standard library is a bundle or `meta-package` of these packages.